Best Tablets With Stylus For Note Taking

 Yes, the Apple Pencil is worth it just for note-taking.
 So, if you want to take notes on your iPad, you will need to use the Apple Pencil as no other stylus really comes close to the original one.
 Doubling down, it also is an excellent tool for artists and professionals alike.

 The iPad Air is better than the iPad Mini for note-taking.
 This is because of two reasons.
 Firstly, iPad Air has a larger screen (10.9 inches vs iPad Mini 8.3 inches) which allows for more note-taking real estate.
 Secondly, it has a more powerful CPU (the M1) which lets you use more complex applications such as Autodesk Sketchbook with ease.
-But the biggest difference is definitely the size, it’s hard to take notes on an 8-inch screen.
+But the biggest difference is definitely the size.
+It’s hard to take notes on an 8-inch screen.

 Is It Better To Take Notes On An iPad Or Notebook?